Julia Morley: Life and career

-As chairman of Miss World, she introduced "Beauty With A Purpose", which raises money in support of sick and disadvantaged children.
+As chairman of Miss World, she introduced "Beauty With A Purpose", in 1972, which raises money in support of sick and disadvantaged children.
 In 2009, Morley used the opening of the Miss World Festival to launch the Variety International Children’s Fund with a Charity Dinner which raised over $400,000 for nutritional, educational and medical projects in Haiti.

-She was conferred with the Priyadarshini Award for her ‘Save the Children’ campaign.
+She was conferred the Priyadarshini Award for her ‘Save the Children’ campaign.
 In 2016, Morley received the Variety Humanitarian Award.

 Morley was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for charitable and voluntary services to disadvantaged people in the UK and abroad.